Entanglement optimization of filtered output fields in cavity optomechanics: Optimal output entanglement with time delay

-\emph{Optimal output entanglement.}\textbf{--}Now, we study how to find the optimal output entanglement with optimal time delay $(\tau=\tau_{\textrm{opt}})$.
+Now, we study how to find the optimal output entanglement with optimal time delay $(\tau=\tau_{\textrm{opt}})$.
 First, we plot the optimal time delay vs. $G_{2}/G_{1}$ according to Eq.
-(5) (blue solid line) and the numerical result (red dashed line) in Fig. 3(a).
-The optimal time delay will become positive with the increase of $G_{2}$ (see the inset of Fig. 3(a)).
-In Fig. 3(b), we plot the corresponding output entanglement with these two optimal time delay with parameters $\gamma=1, \kappa=10^{5}, \sigma=\kappa, G_{1}=10\kappa$.
-The two curves of output entanglement fit very well except a very small area (see the inset of Fig. 3(b)).
-It can be seen from Fig. 3(b) that the maximum of output entanglement does not appear at the point where the optimal time delay equals zero.
+(6) (blue solid line) and the numerical result (red dashed line) in Fig. 4(a).
+The optimal time delay will become positive with the increase of $G_{2}$ (see the inset of Fig. 4(a)).
+In Fig. 4(b), we plot the corresponding output entanglement with these two optimal time delays with parameters $\gamma=1, \kappa=10^{5}, \sigma=\kappa, G_{1}=10\kappa$.
+The two curves of output entanglement fit very well except for a very small area (see the inset of Fig. 4(b)).
+With these parameters, the maximum of output entanglement appears at optimal coupling $G^{\textrm{opt}}_{2}\approx0.983G_{1}$ (see Fig. 4(b)) rather than the point $G_{2}\approx0.998G_{1}$ where the optimal time delay equals zero.
 If $G_{1}\gg\kappa,\sigma$, we can obtain the optimal coupling and the optimal output entanglement as

 and